 .
 Wilson collaborated on the study with colleagues at the Max Planck Florida Institute for Neuroscience, including David Fitzpatrick, Ph.D., CEO of the institute.

 The Jupiter Life Science Initiative is aimed at building educational and research capabilities in the life sciences on FAU’s John D. MacArthur Campus in Jupiter, and is a collaborative effort between the Charles E. Schmidt College of Science and the Harriet L. Wilkes Honors College.
 To learn more, read a message from the director.

-The International Behavioural and Neural Genetics Society has awarded Alex Keene, Ph.D. of FAU the 2016 IBANGS Young Scientist Award.
-Recipients of the award must research topics related to the behavioural and neural genetics while making a projected impact in their field.
+The International Behavioral and Neural Genetics Society has awarded Alex Keene, Ph.D. of FAU the 2016 IBANGS Young Scientist Award.
+Recipients of the award must research topics related to the behavioral and neural genetics while making a projected impact in their field.
 Keene will be delivering the Young Scientist Lecture at the annual IBANGS meeting, to be held this year in Bar Harbor, Maine, USA.

 A research proposal development system that matches critics and forums to ideas and proposals.